Lisa Birnbach: Career

 After graduation, Birnbach toured Europe and worked for an advertising agency.
 From April 1979, Birnbach worked as a staff writer at The Village Voice, where she co-wrote the Scenes column.
 Since The Official Preppy Handbook Lisa has written an additional 15 books, for newspapers such as the New York Times, and for magazines such as Glamour, Parade, Rolling Stone, and TV Guide.
 She was the deputy editor of Spy magazine.

 Birnbach worked as a technical consultant on the movie Dead Poets Society.
 She has co–hosted Good Night America and was a correspondent on The Early Show, hosting the segment, "Yikes!
 I'm a Grownup!"
 She is co–creator and co–host of ABC's Zero Hour, co–writer of the off–Broadway revue, Loose Lips, and until 2007, she hosted the comedy radio program, The Lisa Birnbach Show.

 In 2010, she wrote True Prep: It’s a Whole New Old World with Chip Kidd.
 She appeared on the Colbert Report on 13 September 2010.

 In 2022, Lisa Birnbach appeared in the Netflix docu-series The Andy Warhol Diaries, in which she retroactively criticized The Official Preppy Handbook for passages encouraging gender discrimination and homophobia.
 In her interview in the series, Birnbach noted that two of the contributors to the book were gay men.

 Personal life

 Birnbach resides in Manhattan.
 She was married to film producer Steven Haft known for the production of Jakob the Liar and Dead Poets Society.
 Haft and Birnbach have since divorced.

-Birnbach was contacted by E. Jean Carroll about an alleged act of violent sexual assault by former U.S. President Donald Trump, and suggested pressing charges.
-On political grounds, Birnbach also criticized former President Trump and his political allies such as Mark Meadows and William Barr on her official social media.
+Birnbach was contacted by E. Jean Carroll about an alleged act of violent sexual assault by U.S. President Donald Trump, and suggested pressing charges.
+On political grounds, Birnbach also criticized President Trump and his political allies such as Mark Meadows and William Barr on her official social media.